 Images are everywhere on the web, and a great many of them have text over top of them.
 Sometimes they’re hilarious memes that you want to update or date-time stamps that ruin the composition of your image – or any of a hundred other possible problems.

-But luckily, they can all be edited to remove the text in Photoshop!
+But luckily, they can all be edited to delete the text in Photoshop!

 Obviously, if your text is on a separate text layer in your Photoshop document, you can simply delete the layer in the Layers panel.